jackwener/jackwener/README.md

 > `coder` `reader` `thinker`

 - I'm Learning English through SLA now, and I want to be multi-language learner.
-- I'm working in Bytedance RDS.
+- I'm working in Bytedance RDS, and had the internship in Tencent, Microsoft, Douyin.
 - I'm interested in Database and Distributed Systems.
 - Language used: Golang, C++, Java, Python.
 - Like and want to participate Open Source.
 Contributor of the TiDB, Nebula-Graph.